SUSD Digital Communications Internship Program

 Interns must attend bi-weekly meetings comprised of lectures, workshops, and discussions.
 The students also work independently on their own time and with their peers to complete projects and assignments.

 Students are allowed to have two absences per semester after their probationary period is over.

 Are interns paid?

-No. The internship is non-paid, however, students who complete a full semester in good standing will receive a certificate of completion and a letter of recommendation upon request.
+No. The internship is non-paid, however, students will receive 10 high school elective credits for participating.
+Students who complete a full semester will receive a certificate of completion and a letter of recommendation upon request.

 How long does the internship program run?

 DCI is a semester-long commitment.
 Interns should make arrangements with their extra-curricular activities to accommodate the requirements of the program.